-You will not be automatically licensed, but a grandparenting pathway is expected.
+You will not be automatically licensed, but a grandparenting pathway is expected for all existing practitioners (not just RCCs).

 You can continue using the RCC designation regardless of licensing status.

 You should retain documentation of education, supervision, and practice hours.